IndustrialArduino/OTA-on-ESP/OTA_on_ESP32_over_EC25_via_SMS/README.md

 ```
 Make sure the URL points to your GitHub repository and the correct branch.

-## Uploading New Firmware
+🚀 Uploading New Firmware

-### 1.Build your firmware
+1. Build your firmware

-     - Compile your code using PlatformIO or Arduino IDE and generate the .bin firmware file.
+Compile your code using PlatformIO or Arduino IDE and generate the .bin firmware file.

-### 2.Upload to GitHub
+2. Upload to GitHub

-    - Push the new firmware.bin to the release branch of your GitHub repository.
+Push the new firmware.bin to the release branch of your GitHub repository.

-### 3.Trigger OTA by SMS
+3. Trigger OTA by SMS

-    - Send an SMS with the word update to the ESP32 SIM number.
+Send an SMS with the word update to the ESP32's SIM number.

-    - The device will initiate the OTA update automatically.
+The device will automatically initiate the OTA update.

 ## Root CA Certificate Upload